mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 ## Prerequisites
 - You must be the search admin for your organization's Microsoft 365 tenant.
 - To connect to your Asana workspace, you need the Asana URL.
-Typically, the URL is `https://app.asana.com`.
+The URL is typically the following: `https://app.asana.com`.
 - To connect to Asana and allow the Microsoft Graph connector to update Asana tasks regularly, you need a service account with read permissions.
 The service account must have the Admin role.

 ## Get started

 ### 1. Choose a display name
 The display name is used to identify each citation in Copilot to help users easily recognize the associated file or item.
-Display name also signifies trusted content.
-The display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
-A default value is present for this field, but you can customize it to a name that users in your organization recognize.
+The display name also signifies trusted content and is used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).

+A default value is provided; you can customize it to a name that users in your organization recognize.

 ### 2. Add the Asana URL
 To connect to your Asana workspace, you need the Asana URL.
-Typically, the URL is `https://app.asana.com`.
+The URL is typically the following: `https://app.asana.com`.

 ### 3. Choose the authentication type
 To use **Asana OAuth** for authentication, an Asana admin needs to create an app in the [Asana developer console](https://app.asana.com/0/my-apps).